Luisana mía

 Luisana mía is a Venezuelan telenovela made by RCTV in 1981, original by Ligia Lezama.
 It stars Mayra Alejandra and Jean Carlo Simancas and with the special participation of Herminia Martínez, Yanis Chimaras, Charles Barry and Virgilio Galindo.
-It had as its main theme Quizás sí, quizás no interpreted by Sabú.
+It had as its main theme "Quizás sí, quizás no", performed by Sabú.

 Plot

 Luisana Narváez de Bernal (Mayra Alejandra) is a beautiful and intelligent woman, who refuses to live the rest of her life chained to a kitchen and being only a housewife, however her husband, Juan Miguel Bernal (Jean Carlo Simancas) he is an insecure sexist, who wants to have her almost like a slave, which makes their marriage hell.
 This is collapsing her family, but Luisana is persistent and will do everything possible to save her marriage and remove those sexist thoughts from her husband's mind so that he understands reality.